robkap94/Dobranocka/README.md

 # dobranocka
 Simple pack of Powershell scripts to set up shutdown of computer.
-I've created this for "time management purposes" :)
+I've created this for myself due to "time management purposes" :)

 readme (in Polish)